-Safety and Security
+Safety and Security (A1.02g)

 The safety and security services at Pace University is available 24 hours a day, seven days per week.
 There is always a supervisor on duty in addition to regular patrols of campus buildings.
 All active students, staff, and faculty's Pace e-mail address and phone number are automatically added in the Pace Alert system upon enrolling or hiring.
 To update your preferences, confirm your mobile phone number, register supplemental contact information, update your contact information, or opt out of receiving messaging, visit this link, https://appsrv.pace.edu/ConnectED/.
+All campus buildings require the use of a Pace ID swipe card to enter all offices, classrooms, laboratories and student lounges.
+A security guard is posted at the entrance to each building.